 Master of Arts

 The Department of Counselor Education offers a 60-semester hour CACREP accredited Master of Arts degree program in Clinical Mental Health Counseling.
 The program consists of core counseling courses, specialty area courses, and 700 hours of field experience.
-Degree requirements for this program meet the educational requirements for state licensure in Professional Counseling.
+Degree requirements for this program meet the educational requirements for Pennsylvania state licensure in Professional Counseling.
 Graduates of the program are eligible to take the National Certified Counselor (NCC) examination, a state licensure prerequisite.

 The mission of the Master of Arts in Clinical Mental Health Counseling degree program is to provide a high-quality graduate education for individuals pursuing careers in professional counseling.
 This program is structured around several core tenets:

-Included in the programs are an emphasis on developing assessment and research skills and using research findings in clinical mental health counseling.
-Given the focus of this program, graduates enter the profession prepared to work in a variety of settings such as community mental health agencies, the Veterans Administration, hospitals, drug and alcohol treatment settings, and colleges/universities.
+Included in the programs is an emphasis on developing assessment and research skills and using research findings in clinical mental health counseling.
+Given the focus of this program, graduates enter the profession prepared to work in a variety of settings, such as, community mental health agencies, hospitals, drug and alcohol treatment settings, and colleges/universities.

 Student Learning Outcomes